 Using managers and items which offer a common interface to the stored data allows accessing the data regardless of where and how it is stored.
 Thus, it doesn't matter if all data or parts of it is stored in a relational or document-oriented database, if it can be accessed via SQL or with a different query language.

-Each kind of data is stored in one "domain", a term is from the domain driven design method.
-A domain contains the data and code for a common context, like the catalog domain with consists of the categories and related data including the managers which know how to store, manipulate and retrieve those data.
+Each kind of data is stored in one "domain", a term defined by the domain driven design method.
+A domain contains the data and code for a common context, like the catalog domain which consists of categories and related data including the managers which know how to store, manipulate and retrieve those data.

 These domains are part of the Aimeos core:

 - cache (temporary cached content)